Oil Spill Science Outreach SpecialistNueces County

 Organization: Texas Sea Grant

-“I was hired to share emerging oil spill science, both locally and regionally,” Hale says.
-“I take the science directly to people whose livelihoods depend on a healthy Gulf, primarily decision makers such as natural resource managers, emergency response personnel and political leaders, and those in the fishing industry and at nonprofit organizations.
-These are people who need the information to do their jobs.”
+“I share emerging oil spill science, primarily locally and regionally, but sometimes nationally and internationally as well,” says Hale.
+“I take the science directly to people who have been impacted by oil spills or whose livelihoods depend on a healthy Gulf— such as fishing industry, tourism staff, natural resource managers, emergency response personnel, political leaders, public health officials and environmental nongovernmental organizations.
+People need fact-based information to make informed decisions.”

-Hale encourages community feedback about which outreach efforts people find useful and what other kinds of information they need.
-“For example, we use feedback on what types of oil spill science people more or less of in order to deliver products specific to our audience, and adjust our goals for future outreach.
+Hale encourages community feedback as to which outreach products people find useful and what other kinds of information they need.
+“For example, we use feedback on what types of oil spill science people need more or less of, in order to deliver products specific to our audiences, and adjust our goals for future outreach.
 Our effort is dependent upon what the community needs.”